mark-watson/openai/README.md

 And then rewrite the original text using the relation indices, and list relation names with indices.
 Only output rewritten text and names with indices.

-Task: process the following text:
+Task: process the following text outputing JSON format:

 Sam has a brother Mike.
 Suzy has a sister Sally.
 Suzy has a mother Jill, and a father Bill.
 Mike is in San Diego.
 Sam is located is Oakland.
 Suzy's family all live in Los Angeles.